-DePaul University offers two graduate degrees in the area of accounting, a Master of Science in Accounting and a Master of Science in Taxation.
-The 12-course accounting degree provides instruction in financial accounting, auditing, and business law for accountants.
-Graduates of the online accounting degree are prepared and qualified to take the Uniform Certified Public Accountant Examination.
-The taxation degree is best suited for students seeking to specialize their studies in accounting in the area of taxes.
-Students complete 46 credit hours in federal income tax procedures and tax research.
+DePaul University offers several online graduate degrees in accounting, including a Master of Science (MS) in Accounting and an MS in Taxation.
+The 12-course MS in accounting degree provides instruction in financial accounting, auditing, and business law for accountants.
+Graduates of this program are eligible to sit for the Uniform Certified Public Accountant Examination.
+The 48-credit MS in taxation degree covers federal income tax procedures and tax research.

 #5 Southern Utah University